CHOOSING A TATTOO ARTIST

 The history of tattooing is a long and fascinating one, and I take pride in being a part of its lineage.
 I value working one on one with clients to bring their visions into reality, and am grateful to be able to do so.
 I am currently digging tattooing colorful botanical pieces, as well as black and gray dotwork pieces.
-I love any design involving animals, flowers, patterns, and portraits.
-I am happy to do color, black and gray, linework, dotwork, or watercolor.
+I love any design involving animals, flowers, patterns, objects, portraits, etc. I am happy to do color, black and gray, linework, dotwork, or watercolor.
 PLEASE READ: I will only tattoo pieces with black outlines.
 If you want your tattoo to have no outline or a color outline, I’m not your artist.
 Rib/hip/stomach/sternum pieces are taken on a case by case basis only.
+Thank you!

 Email Me Instagram